Patsy's Mine | Adventurin' | Farmington

-Like I said, it was HOT.
+As I said, it was HOT.
 We basically had to peel Orion off of Holli's back.
-I don't know who was sweatier...Afterwards we headed to the local Harmons to buy some cold drinks and ice cream.
+I don't know who was sweatier...Afterwards, we headed to the local Harmons to buy some cold drinks and ice cream.
 We were a hot mess and got quite a few looks, one lady even commented on how brave we were bringing all the kids to the store.

 - Flashlight, Head Lamp

 Age suggestion for kids: 6 and up (The 5 steps Aiko took she slipped and skinned both her knees.)
 Toddlers should be carried.

 If you wanted to drive to the trailhead, these are the directions from Google Maps.
 Click here for the Google Map Search.
 Then you can input your own address on the search.